-Ever since the Hanoi Old Quarter became pedestrian streets from Friday to Sunday, tourists have perfect opportunity to go shopping for very cheap price at the night market.
+Ever since the Hanoi Old Quarter became pedestrian streets from Friday to Sunday, tourists have the perfect opportunity to go shopping for the very cheap price at the night market.
 Along with the local on the streets, you will find yourself surrounded by clothes stores (Shirts, T-Shirts) and accessory shops (glasses, caps) and even food vendors.
 Cultural performances may occur during your travel in the night market, so it is a plus for doing shopping there.
 Overall, if you are budget tourists, you may want to venture around this destination.

 Unique Products in the Night Market

 3. Hang Bac (Silver Street)